AstraZeneca/KAZU/docs/ontology_parser.rst

     to determine whether any additional human curations will cause a conflict.
 Therefore, the :class:`.CuratedTermConflictAnalyser` will run each time the :meth:`.OntologyParser.populate_databases` method is called (once per python process, or as long as `force=True`).
 This will throw an exception in the case of conflicts, describing the human curations that need to be adjusted.
+When the human :class:`.CuratedTerm` are consistent, they will override their automatically generated equivalents, ensuring the human curated behaviour takes precedent over the automatically curated version.
+If `run_curation_report` is set on :class:`.OntologyParser`, a report will be generated alongside the ontology file that describe what human curations are obsolete/broken/superfluous.
-6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.CuratedTerm` from step 4 is used to compare the new and old ontologies, migrating terms where possible and describing obsolete curations (both automatically generated and human).
+6) Finally, when upgrading an ontology, the serialised set of automatically produced :class:`.CuratedTerm` from step 4 is used to compare the new and old ontologies, migrating terms where possible and describing the differences between the old and the new versions.
 The results are summarised in a report inside the Kazu model pack, alongside the original ontology input data.

 To explore the other capabilities of the :class:`.OntologyParser`, such as synonym generation and ID filtering, please